madmann91/bvh/README.md

   (e.g. `float` or `double`),
 - [NEW] Only depends on the standard library (parallelization uses a custom thread pool based on `std::thread`),
-- [NEW] C API for the high-level parts of the library are available.
+- [NEW] C API for the high-level parts of the library is available.

 ## Building